spack/spack/lib/spack/docs/spack_workflows.rst

 Filesystem Views
 ^^^^^^^^^^^^^^^^

+Filesystem views offer an alternative to environment modules, another way to assemble packages in a useful way and load them into a user's environment.

+A filesystem view is a single directory tree that is the union of the directory hierarchies of a number of installed packages; it is similar to the directory hiearchy that might exist under ``/usr/local``.
+The files of the view's installed packages are brought into the view by symbolic or hard links, referencing the original Spack installation.

+When software is built and installed, absolute paths are frequently "baked into" the software, making it non-relocatable.
+This happens not just in RPATHs, but also in shebangs, configuration files, and assorted other locations.

+Therefore, programs run out of a Spack view will typically still look in the original Spack-installed location for shared libraries and other resources.
+This behavior is not easily changed; in general, there is no way to know where absolute paths might be written into an installed package, and how to relocate it.
+Therefore, the original Spack tree must be kept in place for a filesystem view to work, even if the view is built with hardlinks.

 ..
-Maybe this is not the right location for this documentation.

-The Spack installation area allows for many package installation trees to coexist and gives the user choices as to what versions and variants of packages to use.
-To use them, the user must rely on a way to aggregate a subset of those packages.
-The section on Environment Modules gives one good way to do that which relies on setting various environment variables.
-An alternative way to aggregate is through **filesystem views**.

-A filesystem view is a single directory tree which is the union of the directory hierarchies of the individual package installation trees that have been included.
-The files of the view's installed packages are brought into the view by symbolic or hard links back to their location in the original Spack installation area.
-As the view is formed, any clashes due to a file having the exact same path in its package installation tree are handled in a first-come-first-served basis and a warning is printed.
-Packages and their dependencies can be both added and removed.
-During removal, empty directories will be purged.
-These operations can be limited to pertain to just the packages listed by the user or to exclude specific dependencies and they allow for software installed outside of Spack to coexist inside the filesystem view tree.

-By its nature, a filesystem view represents a particular choice of one set of packages among all the versions and variants that are available in the Spack installation area.
-It is thus equivalent to the directory hiearchy that might exist under ``/usr/local``.
-While this limits a view to including only one version/variant of any package, it provides the benefits of having a simpler and traditional layout which may be used without any particular knowledge that its packages were built by Spack.

-Views can be used for a variety of purposes including:

-* A central installation in a traditional layout, eg ``/usr/local`` maintained over time by the sysadmin.
-* A self-contained installation area which may for the basis of a top-level atomic versioning scheme, eg ``/opt/pro`` vs ``/opt/dev``.
-* Providing an atomic and monolithic binary distribution, eg for delivery as a single tarball.
-* Producing ephemeral testing or developing environments.

-^^^^^^^^^^^^^^^^^^^^^^
+FIXME: reference the relocation work of Hegner and Gartung (PR #1013)

+""""""""""""""""""""""
 Using Filesystem Views
-^^^^^^^^^^^^^^^^^^^^^^
+""""""""""""""""""""""

-A filesystem view is created and packages are linked in by the ``spack view`` command's ``symlink`` and ``hardlink`` sub-commands.
+A filesystem view is created, and packages are linked in, by the ``spack view`` command's ``symlink`` and ``hardlink`` sub-commands.
 The ``spack view remove`` command can be used to unlink some or all of the filesystem view.